-For the Not Even study, a team of volunteers counted the playwrights, directors, and actors in 500 shows produced in the nine county San Francisco/Bay Area from June 2011 through November 2014.
-Analysis of this data has revealed the following key findings:
+Not Even Study, count of playwrights, directors and actors in 500 shows produced in the San Francisco/Bay Area from June 11 - November 2014

 "In the last 10 years, according to American Theatre's lists of the top 10 most-produced plays at TCG theatres, 30 percent of the top 2 on the lists were written by women.
 That's nearly double the percentage at which plays by women are produced overall...
 Broadway plays written by women earn on average 18 percent more than those written by men, even when the data are controlled for the type of play and corrected for massive failures and for whopping successes like Wicked, whose book was written by a woman, the great Winnie Holzman.
 Plays by women sell on average 3,538 more seats per week than do those written by men." - TCG